Why Retail And Sales Jobs Make For Valuable Experience

 There is a lot of hate that gets thrown around for retail and sales positions.
 These jobs are seen as lower level opportunities with lower rates of pay, and feel like the jobs you take when you can find nothing else.
 Simple, trivial, anyone can do it, and requires no real skill to perform.

 It is true that there is some degree of luck involved in the basic sales job.
 Someone who does the absolute bare minimum by merely showing clients products based solely on the questions they ask and a few hunches will sell some products.
-Heck, someone can “sell” product by someone saying “I want that one” and wrapping it up for them.
+Heck, someone can “sell” product by someone else saying “I want that one” and wrapping it up for them.
 The question is not whether or not a person can show or package pieces, because anyone can do that.
 There are some hard and fast skills that turn a person from a mediocre salesperson into a great one.

 There are two main types of retail position: the purely hourly wage that acts mainly as a client experience ambassador without any quotas, and the sales position that requires reaching a sales target by the end of a designated period.
 Depending on the type of role you choose, there may be more or less pressure for you to initiate the conversation, but either case requires you to communicate effectively with your clients.

 For the grand majority of my life, I tended to be the quiet type.
 I would opt to do my own thing and keep to myself rather than choose to interact with people most of the time.
-As a result, at the time I started my first retail job, my conversational skills weren’t the best.
+As a result, at the time I started my first retail job, my conversational skills weren’t the greatest.
 I usually had to be comfortable with you as a person if I was going to have a conversation with you.
 By going into retail as a sales professional, I had to talk to a variety of people on a daily basis and found my voice through performing at my job.

 By naturally bringing you close to people on a daily basis, retail can be one of the best positions for talking to a variety of people, and learning how to deal with a variety of situations.
 In my opinion, if you want to become a better communicator, there are few settings that offer quite the same ability to learn and grow in this way.